johnkemnetz/azmon-onboarding/README.md

     [You can learn more here.](https:/go.microsoft.com/fwlink/?LinkID=135170)

 3. Downloaded the scripts from the PowerShell Gallery:
     * [Enable-AzureRMDiagnostics](https://www.powershellgallery.com/packages/Enable-AzureRMDiagnostics/2.52/DisplayScript).
-You can do this simply by typing `Install-Script -Name Enable-AzureDiagnostics`.
+You can do this simply by typing `Install-Script -Name Enable-AzureRMDiagnostics`.
     * [Enable-AzureActivityLogs]() [TODO]
     * [TODO script for vm extensions]